Frozen Embryo Transfer (FET): Tips, Timeline & Process

 Success Rate of IVF with Frozen Embryo

-The success of frozen embryo transfer depends on several factors, such as the cause and duration of infertility, health condition and BMI of the mother, uterine receptivity, quality of the embryo (embryo grade), and most importantly, the mother's age.
+The success of IVF frozen embryo transfer depends on several factors, such as the cause and duration of infertility, health condition and BMI of the mother, uterine receptivity, quality of the embryo (embryo grade), and most importantly, the mother's age.
 The higher the mother's age, the lower the IVF success rate with the frozen embryo.
 In general, the frozen embryo transfer success is 60% for women under the age of 35 and %20 for women above the age of 40.

 Frozen Embryo Transfer Cost